Cost of Delay Calculator

 Other results show that the delay is carrying real cost.
 That tends to happen when the payment increase is meaningful, but it starts after interest has already had time to make the balance harder to clear.

-• The delayed path adds months: the payment increase starts later and can't fully recover the missed time.
+• Waiting adds payoff time: the payment increase starts later and can't fully recover the missed time.

 • The interest gap is noticeable: waiting creates extra cost even though the final payment plan is the same.